In major blow, EU bans imports of most Russian oil

 In a move unthinkable just months ago, EU leaders agreed late Monday to cut around 90% of all Russian oil imports over the next six months.

+Belgian Prime Minister Alexander De Croo called the embargo a “big step forward” and Irish Prime Minister Micheal Martin hailed it as “a watershed moment.”
+But both leaders cautioned that Europe would need time to adjust to the impact — and any further bans on Russian energy would come slowly.

-In response to the EU’s decision, Mikhail Ulyanov, Russia’s permanent representative to international organizations in Vienna, took to Twitter, saying: “Russia will find other importers.”
+In response to the EU’s decision, Mikhail Ulyanov, Russia’s permanent representative to international organizations in Vienna, said on Twitter: “Russia will find other importers.”

-Russia has not shied away from withholding its energy supplies, despite the economic damage it could suffer as a result.
-And Russian energy giant Gazprom announced it would cut natural gas supplies to Dutch trader GasTerra on Tuesday and it is considering cutting off Denmark.
-It’s already turned the taps off in Bulgaria, Poland and Finland.
+Russia has also not shied away from withholding its energy supplies, despite the economic damage it could suffer as a result.
+Russian energy giant Gazprom announced it would cut natural gas supplies to Dutch trader GasTerra on Tuesday and it is considering cutting off Denmark.
+It’s already turned the taps off to Bulgaria, Poland and Finland.

-Dutch trader GasTerra said the move was announced after it refused Gazprom’s “one-sided payment requirements.”
+GasTerra said the move was announced after it refused Gazprom’s “one-sided payment requirements.”
 That’s a reference to Russian President Vladimir Putin’s demand that European nations pay for gas in rubles — an arrangement many have refused.
 GasTerra said homes would not be hit as it had bought gas elsewhere in anticipation of a shutoff.

 Talks at EU headquarters in Brussels were set Tuesday to focus on ways to end the trading bloc’s dependence on Russian energy, by diversifying supplies and speeding up the transition to renewable sources and away, as much as possible given recent price hikes, from fossil fuels.

+— Russian forces have seized around half of a key city in eastern Ukraine, according to the mayor.
+Analysts have painted the battle for Sievierodonetsk as part of a race against time for the Kremlin: The city is key to Russian efforts to quickly complete the capture of the eastern industrial region of the Donbas before more Western arms arrive to bolster Ukraine’s defense.

+— A court in Ukraine convicted two Russian soldiers on Tuesday of war crimes for the shelling of civilian buildings.
+It sentenced both to 11 1/2 years in prison, concluding the country’s second war crime trial held since the Russian invasion.

-The oil embargo, tied up in a new package of sanctions that will also target Russia’s biggest bank and state media outlets accused of spreading propaganda, covers crude oil and petroleum products but has an exception for oil delivered by pipeline.
+The EU oil embargo, tied up in a new package of sanctions that will also target Russia’s biggest bank and state media outlets accused of spreading propaganda, covers crude oil and petroleum products but has an exception for oil delivered by pipeline.

-Hungarian Prime minister Viktor Orban made clear that he could only support the new sanctions if his country’s oil supply security was guaranteed.
-Hungary gets more than 60% of its oil from Russia and depends on crude that comes through the Soviet-era Druzhba pipeline.
+That exception was demanded by Hungarian Prime minister Viktor Orban, who made it clear that he could only support the new sanctions if his country’s oil supply security was guaranteed.
+Hungary gets more than 60% of its oil from Russia, much of it through the Soviet-era Druzhba pipeline.

-The EU estimated that could mean around 90% of Russian oil — the majority of it brought into Europe by sea — is banned by the end of the year.
-As part of the measure, Germany and Poland agreed to stop using oil from the northern branch of the Druzhba pipeline.
+The EU estimated that would mean around 90% of Russian oil is banned by the end of the year.
+That figure includes a ban on all Russian oil delivered by sea — which accounts for two-thirds of the EU’s imports — plus a decision by Germany and Poland to stop using oil from the northern branch of the Druzhba pipeline.

-The sanctions package must still be finalized in coming days.
+The sanctions package must still be finalized in coming days — and the leaders said the exemption for crude delivered by pipeline will be reviewed “as soon as possible,” though they did not specify when.

-The leaders reached their compromise after Ukrainian President Volodymyr Zelenskyy urged them to end “internal arguments that only prompt Russia to put more and more pressure on the whole of Europe.”
+The compromise laid bear the increasing difficulty of reaching consensus among EU leaders when important national interests are in play — and the ways in which Hungary has emerged as thorn in the bloc’s side.

+But despite the struggles, the sanctions package — the sixth targeting Russia’s invasion of Ukraine — was agreed in about a month, quite quickly for 27 countries with very different national interests.

 Mike Corder in The Hague, Netherlands, contributed to this report.